 This system aims to provide quick payment for medical treatment and lost earnings while reducing the number of lawsuits arising from auto accidents.

-Yes, Personal Injury Protection is mandatory in New York.
-All vehicle owners must carry minimum PIP coverage as part of their auto insurance policy.
+Yes.
+Personal Injury Protection is mandatory in New York.
+All vehicle owners must carry at least the minimum PIP coverage as part of their auto insurance policy.
 The state requires drivers to maintain:

 Driving without the required PIP coverage can result in fines, license suspension, and other penalties.
 Additionally, if you're involved in an accident without proper insurance, you may be personally responsible for substantial medical expenses and other costs.